Olympus E-M1 vs Sony A7 II

 It is notable that the A7 II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The E-M1 lacks such a headphone port.

 Studio photographers will appreciate that the Olympus E-M1 (unlike the A7 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-M1 and the A7 II have been discontinued, but can regularly be found used on eBay.
+Both the E-M1 and the A7 II have been discontinued, but can regularly be found used on ebay.
 The E-M1 was replaced by the Olympus E-M1 II, while the A7 II was followed by the Sony A7 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-M1 Manual (free pdf) or the online Sony A7 II Manual.
+Further information on the features and operation of the E-M1 and A7 II can be found, respectively, in the Olympus E-M1 Manual (free pdf) or the online Sony A7 II Manual.